proofcarryingdata/snark-artifacts/README.md

 # proofcarryingdata/snark-artifacts

 Repo for holding large binaries needed for ZK proofs, particularly for families of GPCs (General Purpose Circuits).
-These binaries are kept out of the `zupass` monorepo to avoid bloat.
+These binaries are used by code in the [Zupass](https://github.com/proofcarryingdata/zupass) repo, but stored in a separate repo to avoid bloat.
+For more details on what is available, see the individual packages in the `packages/` directory.

-Everything here is still experimental while the specific method of artifact generation and distribution is being worked out.

 ## Downloading artifacts